 “This cohort brings a breadth of scholarly interests and backgrounds to our University and will contribute in powerful ways to disciplinary and interdisciplinary scholarship and creative works,” Provost Storm added.
 “While they may just be beginning their journeys at Adelphi, we know they each will soon be contributing to our institution’s reputation for exceptional cultural and intellectual diversity.”

 The College of Arts and Sciences and the College of Education and Health Sciences welcomed the largest number of new faculty members, with five joining their respective faculties.
 The Gordon F. Derner School of Psychology and the College of Nursing and Public Health each welcomed three new instructors, while the Robert B. Willumstad School of Business and the School of Social Work each added two to their rosters.
 The Honors College and University Libraries both added one new faculty member.

 Kevin Liang, PhD, is an assistant professor of physics.
 He received his doctorate in optics from the University of Rochester and comes to Adelphi from that university, where he was a postdoctoral associate and guest lecturer.

-Adaobi Mofunanya, PhD, is a lecturer in biology.
+Adaobi Mofunanya, PhD, is an adjunct faculty in biology.
 She received her doctorate in molecular genetics from Stony Brook University and was previously an adjunct professor and lecturer at Adelphi.